How to Apply for Student Loans

 Automatic Temporary 0% Interest and Administrative Forbearance as a Result of the COVID-19 Emergency

 To provide relief to student loan borrowers during the COVID-19 emergency, interest is being temporarily set at 0% on federal student loans.
 In addition, federal student loan borrowers were automatically placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payments.
-This 0% interest and suspension of payments will last from March 13, 2020, through May 1, 2022, but you can still make payments if you choose.
+This 0% interest and suspension of payments began March 13, 2020.
+Payments are scheduled to resume 60 days after the Department of Education is permitted to implement the student debt relief / loan cancelation program or the litigation is resolved (whichever comes first), but you can still make payments if you choose.
+If the program has not been implemented and the litigation has not been resolved by June 30, 2023 – payments will resume 60 days after that.

 Have questions?
 Find out what loans qualify, and get additional information about the 0% interest period, administrative forbearance, and other student loan flexibilities due to the COVID-19 emergency.